 Also speaking at the event was Jeff Sullivan, dean of apprenticeships, engineering, manufacturing and IT, as well as CVTC Board of Trustees member Justin Zoromski.

 SDS Architects designed the addition.
-Market & Johnson is the general contractor.
+Market & Johnson is the construction manager.
 Construction is scheduled for completion in June, with facility use starting in the fall 2021 semester.

 But that’s just the start.
 Voters approved the $48.8 million referendum by an overwhelming margin last April.
 Referendum-related projects will be completed over the next three years.

 One of the centerpieces will be construction of an approximately 116,000 square foot Transportation Education Center at the CVTC West Campus.
 The facility will be dedicated to educating new students and retraining displaced and incumbent workers in emerging transportation-related occupations.
 Programs located in the facility will include Auto Mechanics; Auto Collision; Diesel Mechanics; Truck Driver Training; and Motorcycle, Marine and Outdoor Power Products, along with associated welding training.